animesh4u2013/hellowold/README.md

-# hellowold-What a new way to collaborate
+# hellowold-What a new way to collaborate by slack